Roswell Conspiracies: Aliens, Myths and Legends: Enemies

 Kahn Mort (Scott McNeil): A Minotauri warrior who fights with a battle axe capable shooting lasers or of being used as a hoverboard.
 He is noticeably sadistic and amoral as a bounty hunter.
 First appearing when Queen Mab send the Minotauri to kill Sh'lainn, he is teleported back into captivity once he fails to capture her.
 He reappears during the Banshees' war against the Vampires while in a fragile alliance with the Alliance but seeks out Sh'lainn again once he is set free from his conditional release.
-After trying to kill Sh'lainn again for the bounty by Queen Mab, he is teleported into space and freezes beyond Earth's orbit.
+After trying to kill Sh'lainn again for the bounty by Queen Mab, he is teleported into space by Sh'rain and freezes beyond Earth's orbit.
 First appearance: Episode 9 - Bounty Wars.

 Charon (Dale Wilson): A Minotauri warrior who fights with a sword and shield.
 His sword is capable of energy blasts while his shield can be used as a hoverboard.
 He competes with Kahn Mort for the Sh'lainn's head in exchange for his freedom.
 In the middle of the hunt, he encounters and is defeated by Nick Logann, who leaves his body in the bushes for Alliance agents to find while using Charon's armor to impersonate him and take the bounty off Sh'lainn's head.
 First appearance: Episode 9 - Bounty Wars.

 Sh'rain: Daughter of Queen Mab, she is a close friend of Sh'lainn and is sympathetic to her even after her defection to the Alliance.
 Upon hearing how Sh'lainn begins suffering from the Iron Death, she give Nick Logan an Ur stone to cure her.

 Valra (Venus Terzo): A vampire scientist who ultimately defects from Hanek.
-She almost successfully takes over Intracom when she alters her genetic structure and bites Sh'lainn.
+She almost successfully takes over Intracom when she alters her genetic structure after biting Sh'lainn.
 As a Banshee hybrid she was able to emit projectiles and was no longer affected by the Sun.
 She was imprisoned by the Alliance after her failed coup, and her powers wear off.
 Valra is among the aliens that are set free by Trueblood shortly before the bunker explodes.

 Setakha: An ancient winged Vampire from Egypt who is the son of Set.
 In ancient times, he and his father controlled the Upper Kingdom while using the Pharaohs as puppets.
 Consequentially, he was regarded as a malevolent deity and known as the Master of Pharaohs.
 He was later sealed in stasis for four thousand years before being reawakened by the other Vampires with a special Ankh shaped key and Nema's blood.
 He then reactivates his robotic guardian, the Sphinx, to wreak havoc in Egypt with the intent of activating an ancient but inactive enslavement beacon to control mankind before he is disintegrated in his beacon's activation beam.